 The winter can be harsh on our 4c hair.
 This is why in this post, I want to share ten easy winter protective hairstyles for your type 4 hair that doesn’t require extensions.
 These hairstyles are also great for the workplace, due to their classy look.

 As someone who used to live in one of Canada’s coldest cities, Edmonton, Alberta, I know what the cold winter air can do to one’s 4c hair.
 Not only does your hair have to deal with freezing temperatures, it also has to go through the sudden change in temperatures every time you walk into a building with heating and step back out.

-One thing to note is that protective styles doesn’t always mean braids and extensions.
-If you’re not into hair extensions due to the heavyweight, itchiness and discomfort, you can try any of these 10 winter protective hairstyles that doesn’t require extensions.
+One thing to note is that protective styles don’t always mean braids and extensions.
+If you’re not into hair extensions due to the heavyweight, itchiness, and discomfort, you can try any of these ten winter protective hairstyles that don’t require extensions.

-Make sure you read till the end of this post because I recommend how to maintain and prolong these hairstyles so that you can get the most out of them.
+Make sure you read till the end of this post because I will be providing tips on how to maintain and prolong these hairstyles so that you can get the most out of them.